MichaelCurrin/html-timeline-generator/README.md

 See your timeline generated on the page.

 Take a screenshot of the results.

-If you'd have to scroll, use your browser's export functionality to save the whole page.
+You can use your browser's functionality to get a full page screenshot.

+- Firefox:
+    1. Right-click on the page.
+    2. Click _Take screenshot_
+    3. Select _Full page_.
+    4. The image will be saved to Downloads.

+## Credits

-Based on this [CSS Timeline](https://www.w3schools.com/howto/howto_css_timeline.asp) tutorial.
+The timeline HTML and CSS in this project is based on this [CSS Timeline](https://www.w3schools.com/howto/howto_css_timeline.asp) tutorial.

 ## License